1. Football streams

 SonyLIV

-It is important to note that this is not a definitive list of all the countries in the world which air coverage of the Bundesliga, and that there are undoubtedly countries in the world where one could pay less or more to watch the Bundesliga than those listed here.
+It is important to bear in mind that this is not a definitive list of all the countries in the world which air coverage of the Bundesliga, nor is it a list of the 40 cheapest or more expensive countries to watch the Bundesliga, and that there are likely countries in the world where one could pay less or more to watch the Bundesliga than those listed here.
 It is a list of 20 noteworthy football-loving nations and the prices their citizens must pay to watch the Bundesliga.
+It takes into account the cheapest possible TV or live streaming options in each country which a fan can use to watch as many Bundesliga games as possible during the 2025/26 season.
+We are always looking to add more countries to the list, so if your country isn't on here, feel free to reach out and let us know the situation where you are.

 This list provides the annual cost of gaining access to as many Bundesliga matches as possible in a given market.
-In some cases, it isn't possible to access every single Bundesliga match of the season due to the way various broadcasting rights deals are structured.
-However, in other cases, fans can pay to get access to every single Bundesliga match of the season and choose which ones they want to enjoy each weekend.
+In some cases, it isn't possible to access every single Bundesliga match of the season.
+However, in the majority of countries, fans can pay to gain access to every game of the season and choose which ones they want to enjoy each game week.

 The prices displayed in the index also represent the absolute cheapest possible approach to getting the most games.
+The providers listed may not be the only way to watch the Bundesliga in those countries, but those providers, or combination of provbiders, represent the cheapest way to watch the most games.
 In the case of some rights holders, a monthly subscription to a single live-streaming platform is the cheapest way.
-In others, a fan must pay for subscriptions to multiple different broadcasters to cover all of the different matches available.
+In others, a fan must pay for multiple broadcasters to cover all of the different matches available.
+Fans living in countries where the rights space is dominated by big pay-TV broadcasters like Sky and beIN SPORTS tend to get a rough deal, while those fortunate enough to live in places where the rights are owned by disruptors and streamers and other monthly subscription, OTT platforms usually enjoy much more competitive prices.

 Some of the prices listed here are astronomically lower than others.
 It is important to take into account the average salary of people living in those places, and the availability of internet access and TV subscriptions.
 This index is purely designed to lay out the differences in price for comparison purposes.
 It does not suggest that watching Bundesliga football is necessarily easier from country to country.
+Most of the cheapest options are live streaming platforms, and cannot be accessed by everyone.
 That would depend on the individual circumstances of the fan.

-After determining the absolute cheapest route to take, involving the fewest subscriptions possible, to gain access to the maximum number of games possible in all 20 countries, our team did the calculations to come up with a per-season figure for watching the Bundesliga in each place.
-Prices are listed in their original currencies and those prices are then automatically converted into GBP (British Pounds) for comparison purposes, taking into account currency exchange rates, which are updated daily.
+After determining the absolute cheapest path to take, involving the fewest subscriptions possible, to gain access to the maximum number of games possible in all 20 countries, our team did the calculations to come up with a per-season figure for watching the Bundesliga in each place.

 Here's what we found: